 The release of the PMI causes a huge market movement and increase the volatility in the Forex market.
 They release it at 10:30 ET in the morning.
 Forex traders focus on the PMI release to make predictions about the US economy and make trading decisions accordingly.

 PMI releases have their basis on the previous month historical data which ISM had directly collected from the industry professionals.
 Traders compare this previous month’s number with the forecasted numbers that the economists publish.
-If the released PMI number is better than the previous number and higher than the forecasted number, then the price of the US dollar may go up.
+If the released PMI number is better than the previous number and higher than the forecasted number, then the price of the US dollar may go up, as per the conventions of forex fundamental analysis.

 US Bureau of Labor Statistics releases Non-Farm Payrolls (NFP) on the first day of every month at 8:30 a.m.
 EST. It is a report which shows the employment changes in the United States.
 NFP helps traders to understand whether US economy is expanding or contracting.